barryhagan/semverify-dotnet/README.md

 The calculated semver for (12.0.1 => 12.0.2) was [Minor] (12.1.0)
 ```

-Compare a NuGet package to a local assembly DLL:
+Compare a NuGet package to a locally built assembly DLL:

 ```console
 semverify Newtonsoft.Json@11.0.2 ./Newtonsoft.Json.dll
 ```

-Output the public API of an assembly
+Output the public API of an assembly:

 ```console
 semverify ./Newtonsoft.Json.dll
 ```

-Run semverify on commits to a branch to test against a published package using a Github Action:
+Run semverify on commits to a branch using a GitHub Action:

 ```
 name: semverify